 About Zika virus

 Zika virus is a flavivirus, closely related to dengue.
 It is transmitted to humans primarily through the bite of certain infected Aedes species mosquitoes.
 Aedes aegypti mosquitoes are commonly found in tropical and sub-tropical regions around the world including North Queensland and some areas in Central and Southwest Queensland.
 Another similar mosquito, Aedes albopictus, also has the potential to transmit Zika virus, but in Australia is only found in the Torres Strait.
-These mosquito vectors typically breed in domestic water-holding containers; they are daytime biters (including dawn and dusk) and feed both indoors and outdoors near dwellings.

-Symptoms of Zika virus infection
+Symptoms and signs of Zika virus infection

 - Low-grade fever

-- Cutaneous maculopapular rash
+- Maculopapular rash

 - Arthralgia, notably of small joints of hands and feet, with possible swollen joints